Demolition Man (film): Plot

-Anticipating that Phoenix will attempt to secure firearms, Spartan rejects the computer's projection that Phoenix will first create a new drug network, has Huxley lead him to a museum, and finds Phoenix looting an exhibit of weapons.
-Phoenix escapes and unexpectedly runs into Cocteau, holds him at gunpoint but is unable to kill him, since Cocteau has altered his rehabilitation program to prevent him from doing so.
-Cocteau then orders Phoenix to kill Edgar Friendly, the leader of the Scraps, a resistance society that lives underground.
-Spartan arrives to find Cocteau unharmed and ponders why Phoenix would stop to talk to this one person.
+Anticipating that Phoenix will attempt to secure firearms, Spartan has Huxley lead him to a museum, where he finds Phoenix looting a weapons exhibit.
+Phoenix escapes, unexpectedly encounters Cocteau, aims a gun at him, but freezes, unable to kill him.
+Cocteau orders Phoenix to kill Edgar Friendly, the leader of the Scraps, a resistance society that lives underground.
+Spartan arrives to find Cocteau unharmed and ponders why Phoenix would spare his life.

+In gratitude for being "saved", Cocteau invites Spartan and Huxley to a formal dinner at Taco Bell.
+Spartan notices the Scraps' approach during the dinner and interrupts their attempt to steal food but begins to sympathize with them.
+Acting on a hunch, Spartan has Huxley investigate Phoenix's rehabilitation program and finds that he has been given technological and combat skills to make him even more dangerous than he was in 1996.

-Investigating Phoenix's extraordinary technological skills, Spartan and Huxley discover that Phoenix's rehabilitation program was tailored by Cocteau to make him even more dangerous.
-Unhappy with Phoenix's progress, Cocteau threatens Phoenix with a return to the cryo-prison if he does not deal with Friendly and Spartan.
-Phoenix persuades Cocteau to release additional cryo-prisoners to counteract Spartan's interference.
-Phoenix then leads his new gang underground to assassinate Friendly, only to find Spartan was already there.
-Spartan and Huxley thwart the attempt on Friendly's life by Phoenix, who taunts Spartan, saying that he framed him for the deaths of the 1996 hostages; they were dead before the building exploded.
-Afterwards, as Phoenix escapes to meet Cocteau, Spartan borrows weapons from the Scraps and pursues him.
+During a private meeting, Cocteau expresses his displeasure with Phoenix over the lack of progress in handling Friendly, threatening to return him to the cryo-prison if he fails his mission.
+Phoenix persuades Cocteau to release additional cryo-prisoners, then leads them underground to assassinate Friendly, only to find Spartan and Huxley already there.
+They thwart the attempt on Friendly's life, and Phoenix tauntingly reveals to Spartan that he framed him for the deaths of the 1996 hostages; they were dead long before the building exploded.
+Afterward, as Phoenix escapes to meet Cocteau, Spartan borrows weapons from the Scraps and pursues him.

-Now pleased with Phoenix's terror, Cocteau gleefully boasts he intends to use the chaos he orchestrated to remake San Angeles into a "flawless pearl" which is even more authoritarian.
-Appalled, but unable to harm Cocteau, Phoenix then realizes his unconditioned minions could kill Cocteau, then thaws out the cryo-prison's most dangerous convicts.
-After incapacitating Huxley for her safety, Spartan battles and defeats Phoenix by freezing him solid.
-The uncontrolled quick-freezing effect then triggers an explosion that destroys the cryo-prison.
+Pleased with Phoenix's improved terror campaign, Cocteau boasts of his intention to tighten his control over San Angeles.
+Phoenix, still unable to kill Cocteau, has a gang member kill him instead, then begins the process of thawing out the cryo-prison's most dangerous convicts.
+Spartan incapacitates Huxley for her safety, then takes out Phoenix's gang.
+He battles Phoenix and kills him by freezing him solid and the uncontrolled freezing triggers an explosion that destroys the prison.

-The police fear that the loss of Cocteau and his cryo-prison will end society as they know it.
+The police fear that the loss of the prison and Cocteau's control will end society as they know it.
 Spartan urges them and the Scraps to work together, combining both the best aspects of order with personal freedom.
 Huxley and Spartan kiss, then depart together.